Denji-Itoh/squadspawn-handbook/Handbook/05_Classes.md

-# Classes
+# CLASSES

-Based <!-- Based?
-Based on what? --> on what you’ve been taught, how you were brought up or what you’re striving to do, there’s several classes you can pick from for your character.
+Based on what you’ve been taught, how you were brought up or what you’re striving to do, there’s several classes you can pick from for your character.
 There is no multi-classing.
 Pick your class based on the fighting style you wish for.
 Class-independently you also gain features on level 2, 6 and 9.